 See also: Massage, Wrinkles and Double Chins.

-Better-equipped salons may have used electricity to stimulate the circulation through vibratory massage machines, high frequency or electrical muscle contraction; treatments which were presumed to tone muscles, remove fatty deposits and/or improve circulation.
+Better-equipped salons may have used electricity to stimulate the circulation through vibratory massage machines (vibro massage), high frequency or electrical muscle contraction.
+These treatments were presumed to tone muscles, remove fatty deposits and/or improve circulation.

-Forehead Straps: Forehead straps were used to remove or diminish frowning lines and wrinkles.
-Before the strap was applied, the skin would be treated with a skin food and, if considered necessary, muscle oils would be patted in over the deeper lines such as the ones that occurred between the eyebrows.
+Forehead Straps: Forehead straps were employed to remove or diminish frowning lines and wrinkles.
+Before the strap was applied, the skin would be treated with a skin food and, if considered necessary, muscle oils would be patted in over the deeper lines like those between the eyebrows.

 See also: Red Light, Blue Light.

 Salons that did not have the resources to make and use ready made straps could achieve similar effect by using surgical bandage or a small towel.
 These would be tied or wound around the chin and/or forehead.
 Towels were generally used dry, whereas bandages were sometimes applied wet.
-Small towels were also used by women who wanted to do a ‘tie-up’ at home and were often suggested by beauty writers in newspapers or magazines.
+Small towels were also used by women who wanted to do a ‘tie-up’ at home, something regularly suggested by beauty writers providing advice though newspapers or magazines.

 If you want to keep your chin and throat pretty—keep your chin up.